syncfusion-content/windowsforms-docs/WindowsForms/MonthCalendarAdv/FAQ/How-to-change-the-days-displayed-in-the-calendar.md

 ---
 layout: post
-title: How to change the days displayed in the calendar
+title: How to change the days displayed in the calendar | WindowsForms | Syncfusion
 description: how to change the days displayed in the calendar
 platform: WindowsForms
 control: CalendarDateTime